 General - A custom is an established usage.
 Customs include positive actions - thing to do, and taboos - things to avoid doing.
 Much like itself, the customs that we observe are subject to a constant and slow process of revision.
 Many of those customs that were commonplace a generation or two ago have passed into a period of declining observance.
 New customs arise to replace those that have declined.
 Others live on and on without apparent change.
 To an astonishing degree, people are eager to follow established practices.
 The realization that they are following a course has been successful for others in similar circumstances bolsters their confidence, thus encouraging him or her to adhere to his/her course.
 Whether a custom is ancient or new, its influence is profound.
 For it is mankind's attempt to apply to the solution of his immediate problems, the lessons of the past.
 It follows, that, as a long established social organization, the Army observes a number of customs that add appreciably to the interests, their pleasures, and the graciousness of the Army life.
 This section is intended to explain and to help perpetuate those Army customs that have enriched many lives for many years.
-In knowing and practicing these customs you will be rewarded with enjoyable experiences and new friendships formed, all strengthening the purposeful service which our mission requires.
+In knowing and practicing these customs you will be rewarded with practicing these customs you will be rewarded with practicing these customs you will be rewarded with enjoyable experiences and new friendships formed, all strengthening the purposeful service which our mission requires.